apache/incubator-ponymail-foal/docs/installing.md

 A step-by-step guide to getting PonyMail Foal running from scratch.
-This guide uses **OpenSearch** (the Apache 2.0-licensed fork of ElasticSearch).
-ElasticSearch 7.x works identically — just substitute the package names.
+This guide uses **OpenSearch** (the Apache 2.0-licensed fork of OpenSearch).
+OpenSearch 2.x works identically — just substitute the package names.

 ---